Shalini6654/Electricity-Billing-System/README.md

 # Electricity-Billing-System
-Electricity billing system project using java swing and mysql database.
+This is a GUI System made using Java Swing and awt.
+It also has a Java Database Connectivity to connect to MySQl database.